Hey there. A number of people have asked me during the winter when / if my blog is coming back.

 But am having a blast and I get to do some pretty cool things.

-But that unfortunately means that my blog is relegated to the back-burner for a little bit.
+Unfortunately that means my blog is relegated to the back-burner for now.

-Like I said in the video… I’ll try to punch out some posts in the next while (like the series that I said I was about to start), but I can’t give a specific date for the moment.
+I may try to do some posts the future (like the series that I said I was about to start), but I can’t give a specific date for the moment.

-Anyway, make yourself happy with the posts that exist (there’s lots of info in the blog to read up on… and of course, you think they’re all the best — right!?!).
+Anyway, feel free to browse what’s available to day (there’s lots of info in the blog to read up on… and of course, you think they’re all the best — right?).

 It is going to be a bit before more posts.